luigi1015/PowerballBatch/README.md

 # PowerballBatch
-Batch job to get th Powerball data and process it.
+Batch job to get the Powerball data and process it.
+Uses Spring Boot.